 The English alphabet code consists of the approximately 44 phonemes (number depends on accent) that we use when we are speaking English and the ways these sounds are represented in our writing, using spellings (graphemes) consisting of one to four letters consecutively or two vowel letters ‘split’ around a consonant spelling (for example, child, pie, fight, height, bite).

-All of the 40+ English sounds correspond with multiple spellings (for example, common /ee/ spellings include tree, easy, she and chief) and some spellings represent more than one sound (for example, plastic, paper, squash, water – touch, sound, soup).
+Each of the English phonemes corresponds with more than one spelling (for example, common /ee/ spellings include tree, easy, she and chief) and some spellings represent more than one sound (for example, plastic, paper, squash, water – touch, sound, soup).

 A Brief Analysis of The English Alphabet Code.
 Diane McGuinness